 Understanding Dog Sleep Cycles

-- Non-Rapid Eye Movement (NREM) Sleep – This is the initial phase where the body relaxes, and heart rate slows down.
+- Non-Rapid Eye Movement (NREM) Sleep – At the beginning of this phase the body relaxes while the heart beats at a slower rate.

 - Rapid Eye Movement (REM) Sleep – This is when dogs dream!
-You might notice them twitching, moving their paws, or making soft noises.
+You would observe your dog move his paws or make low noises during sleep while experiencing twitching movements.

 Factors That Affect a Dog’s Sleep